Winthrop, Washington: Transportation

 Winthrop is bisected by State Route 20, also known as the North Cascades Highway, which closes annually during the winter months between Ross Dam near Diablo and Silver Star Creek near Mazama.
 State Route 20 follows Riverside Avenue through the town and crosses the Methow River on a truss bridge that was built in 1929.
 The highway connects Winthrop to North Cascades National Park and the Skagit Valley to the west and Omak to the east.
 In 2023, State Route 20 carried a daily average of 4,700 vehicles at the Methow River Bridge.
 As of 2012, there are a total of 459 public parking spaces on streets in Winthrop and in off-street lots.
-Public transit service is provided by TranGO, which operates buses from Winthrop to Mazama, Twisp, and Pateros every 2 hours with onward connections to other cities in Okanogan County.
+Public transit service is provided by TranGO, which operates buses from Winthrop to Mazama, Twisp, Carlton, and Pateros every 2 hours with onward connections to other cities in Okanogan County.
 The route was originally limited to Winthrop, Twisp, and Pateros when it launched in 2016, but was extended to Mazama in 2023.

 Methow Valley State Airport is located 5 mi south of Winthrop and is owned by the Washington State Department of Transportation (WSDOT).
 It has a 5,049 ft asphalt runway and is listed in the National Plan of Integrated Airport Systems maintained by the Federal Aviation Administration.
 The U.S. Forest Service constructed the airstrip in the 1930s and used it as one of the first facilities to train smokejumpers for wildland firefighting beginning in 1939.
 It was officially designated for smokejumper use in 1945 and had expanded facilities constructed until the primary training center was moved to Redmond, Oregon, in 1981.